 Many Natural Reserves are not considered suitable for Nature Play activities, due to their high conservation values, ongoing management activities and the sensitive nature of the sites, which precludes intensive visitation.
-However, some Natural Reserves, as listed below, or areas within Natural Reserves may be suitable with restrictions, and each application will be considered on its own merit.
+Some Natural Reserves or areas within Natural Reserves may be suitable with restrictions, and each application will be considered on its own merit.

-Often open space parks meet the above requirements and can provide a rich pallet of nature play options with fallen branches, leaves and twigs, grassed areas, changes in topography, native and indigenous pants and animals and access to seating/table areas.
+Often open space parks meet the above requirements and can provide range of nature play options with fallen branches, leaves and twigs, grassed areas, changes in topography, native and indigenous pants and animals and access to seating/table areas.
 Some of these parks even include drinking fountains, toilets and free BBQ facilities.